9elt/Reko/README.md

 ### user comparison

-Users are compared by computing the [***hamming distance***](https://en.wikipedia.org/wiki/Hamming_distance) on their hashes, adding the *hamming distance* of the first 16-bits (the most relevant).
+Users are compared by computing the [***hamming distance***](https://en.wikipedia.org/wiki/Hamming_distance) on their hashes, adding the *hamming distance* of the first 48-bits.

-The result is a number between 0 and 80, where, 0 is 100% similarity and 80 is 0%.
+The result is a number between 0 and 112, where, 0 is 100% similarity and 112 is 0%.

 ### user recommendations

-Recommendations are simply taken from similar users lists.
+Anime recommendations are taken from the 32 most similar users, and ordered by popularity and score among those users.

 # Documentation